 Option 1 – The information is only included in the RRC Reconfiguration Complete message

 Option 2 – The information could also be included in RRC Setup complete, RRC Re-establishment Complete, or RRC Resume Complete message?
 (Please specify which message(s) to include the signaling.)

+Option 3 – In the UECapabilityInformation message